· Lincoln J Bicalho · Development · 27 min read

 Security Configuration

-• Security headers configured
+• Security headers configured (X-Frame-Options, CSP, HSTS, etc.)

-• Rate limiting enabled
+• Rate limiting enabled for authentication and API endpoints

-• WAF rules configured
+• Web Application Firewall (WAF) rules configured

-• DDoS protection enabled
+• DDoS protection enabled at network layer

 Authentication & Authorization